OBJECTIVE

 Next, ask, “What do we do in the garden?”

-Fill in the other circle.
+Fill in the circle.

 “Now, do you think there is anything that might connect these two?”